mikedll/mriveracrm/README.md

 # Backgrounded work

-We left redis due to the BSD-license, the meaning of which I don't know.

-For job queueing, we have the FineGrained database built on event machine.
-The interface for designing classes that will receive jobs from this queueing system is like resque, and is as follows:
+For background jobs, we use FineGrained.
+The interface for a class that will perform work in the background is like so:

     class MyClass
       def self.perform